Hekstra-Lab/room-of-requirement/howto/odyssey.md

 ### Hekstra Lab Storage

-For persistent storage of lab data or personal work, the Hekstra has an 8TB allocation on the cluster's Isilon filesystem.
+For persistent storage of lab data or personal work, the Hekstra lab has an 8TB allocation on the cluster's Isilon filesystem.
 This can be accessed at:
 - `/net/rcstorenfs02/ifs/rc_labs/hekstra_lab`

 For convenience, it is also aliased as:
 - `/n/hekstra_lab`

-This filesystem should be used for persistent storage because it is backed up to an external site on a monthly basis, and maintains daily snapshots of the directories in case anyone needs to recover any deleted files.
+This filesystem should be used for persistent storage because it is backed up to an external site on a monthly basis, and it maintains daily snapshots of the directories in case anyone needs to recover any deleted files.

 Diffraction images from past data collection trips are all stored in `/n/hekstra_lab/data`.
 For personal work, you should create a personal subdirectory in `/n/hekstra_lab/people`.
 For works that have reached some semblance of completion, a subdirectory can be made in `/n/hekstra_lab/projects`.